Phones

 We've all heard the request when we're on a plane: "Please turn all electronic devices into airplane mode."

-Whether you have an iPhone or a Samsung Android device, or even if you’re using an iPad, Apple Watch, or laptop, you’ll likely run into situations where it can help to cut off notifications, text messages, phone calls, and cellular data.
+Whether you have an iPhone or a Samsung Android device, or even if you’re using an iPad, Apple Watch, or laptop, you’ll likely run into situations where you need to turn off notifications, text messages, phone calls, and cellular data.
 Flight mode is the quickest way to get offline — all you have to do is click the airplane icon on your control center.
-Still, many people don’t realize why they are doing it.
-Does it actually make a difference?
-Here is a rundown of why your flight attendants ask you to put your phone into airplane mode and what that function does.
+Even old phones offer airplane mode, though it may not be quite as easy to access.
+If you're in the market for a new cell phone, Navi can help you find the best phone deals you qualify for in a matter of seconds.

 What Is Airplane Mode?